Joséphine and Bonaparte: a romance

 He returns to Paris, where Joséphine awaits him.
 Their common ambitions effect a reconciliation: she is instrumental in the preparations of the coup of 18 Brumaire in 1799, which brings him to power.
 He now sees her not only as a valuable political ally, but also as his bonne étoile, the lucky star of his amazing career.

 In 1804 he crowns her Empress, an honor denied most Queens of France, a token of his gratitude and their partnership on the arduous road to supreme power.
-Joséphine chooses the eve of the grandiose ceremony to reveal to the horrified Pope that he is going to anoint a couple that, in the eyes of the Church, is not married.
+Joséphine chooses the eve of the grandiose ceremony to reveal to the horrified Pope that he is going to anoint two persons who, in the eyes of the Church, are not even married.
 The Pope, predictably, demands that a religious marriage take place that very night, to Joséphine’s immense relief.

 Joséphine is now in her forties, she is as graceful as ever, but she has given up hopes of presenting her husband with the heir he so wants to ensure the continuity of the Empire.
-Her daughter Hortense has – very reluctantly – married Louis Bonaparte, Napoléon’s brother.
-The new Emperor is giving serious thought to the adoption of the couple’s eldest son, who is both his nephew and Joséphine’s grandson (gossip even has it that Napoléon, not Louis, is in fact the father, but this has never been proven).
-In any case this plan collapses, along with Joséphine’s hopes, when the child suddenly dies at the age of seven.
+Her daughter Hortense de Beauharnais has – very reluctantly – married Louis Bonaparte, Napoléon’s brother.
+The new Emperor is giving serious thought to the adoption of the couple’s eldest son, who is both his nephew and Joséphine’s grandson.
+Gossip even has it that Napoléon, not Louis, is the biological father of that child and his brother, the future Napoléon III, but this has never been proven, though Louis himself seems to have believed it.
+In any case this plan collapses, along with Joséphine’s hopes, when Hortense’s eldest son suddenly dies at the age of seven.

 By then Napoléon no longer shares his wife’s bed, and he resolves at last on a divorce.
 The Senate decree that effects it is but a formality, and the religious marriage, contrary to Joséphine’s expectations, turns out to be no hurdle.
 An annulment, of dubious validity under Canon law, is granted by the diocesan tribunal of Paris in a matter of weeks.